-Two cases can be differentiated, depending on whether the player’s cards are hard cards or soft cards.
+Depending on whether the player’s cards are hard cards or soft cards, two cases can be differentiated.
 A player’s cards are said to be soft cards if one of their cards is an ace and this ace can take the value 11 without going over the score of 21.
 Knowing this, the basic strategy of BlackJack establishes the following rules about when to hit or stand.

 On hard cards: